OlegNikitin75/rsschool-cv/cv.md

 ```

+## Experience:

+**1999 — 2011** Assistant to the senior lecturer of the department "Graphics", later senior lecturer of the department "Graphics".

+**2011 — 2015** I worked as a design engineer, chief engineer at industrial enterprises of non–state ownership.

+**From 2015** Senior Lecturer at the Department of Graphics.

+**My projects:**

+-   Lifan solano ownersclub web site
+-   Visual zoo website
+-   Image filtering web application
+-   Virtual piano web application
+-   University olympiad landing page
+-   Photographer's personal website
+-   Environmental protection landing page

+Projects can be viewed in my GitHub (https://github.com/OlegNikitin75)

 ## Education:

 **Basic**

-1990 — 1994 Study at the Gomel technical school of railway transport, specializing in “Technician-electromechanic TPS”.
+**1990 — 1994** Study at the Gomel technical school of railway transport, specializing in “Technician-electromechanic TPS”.

-1994 — 1999 Study at the Belarusian State University of Transport with a degree in Technology and Equipment for Highly Effective Material Processing Processes.
+**1994 — 1999** Study at the Belarusian State University of Transport with a degree in Technology and Equipment for Highly Effective Material Processing Processes.

-1999 — 2000 Study in a magistracy on specialty "Materials Science (Mechanical Engineering)".
+**1999 — 2000** Study in a magistracy on specialty "Materials Science (Mechanical Engineering)".

-2000 — 2003 Postgraduate studies with a degree in Materials Science (Mechanical Engineering).
+**2000 — 2003** Postgraduate studies with a degree in Materials Science (Mechanical Engineering).

 **Programming:**

 -   Self-study
 -   Online training
+-   Online courses on RSschool
 -   Online courses on ReactJS from (https://ItGid.com)

 **Level of English** A1